 The following is a set of (arguably) infallible tips that will allow you to preserve the highest level of comfort and casualness, while still looking like (arguably) the best-dressed gentleman in the vicinity.

 Find The Right Fit

 Considered more than just “minor”, this detail goes for everything that you decide to wear, from head to toe.
 It’s also important when dealing with a clothing type that already has “slouchy” undertones and structures--which is not what you necessarily want people to describe you or your look as when trying to be casual.
-Everything from maintaining proper sleeve and inseam lengths to insuring jackets and coats fit snug (not tight), are essential to establishing looks that are both effortless and completely cohesive.
+Everything from maintaining proper sleeve and inseam lengths to ensuring jackets and coats fit snug (not tight), is essential to establishing looks that are both effortless and completely cohesive.

 Learn To Layer

 An invaluable trick that you can use in any season, layering can take your run-of-the-mill outfit and turn it into something both presentable and comfortable.
 On an unforgiving winter day, for example, layer a dark jean jacket over a cotton henley for extra warmth and style.
 Boost the look even more by throwing a camel topcoat or peacoat over that, completing the aesthetic.
-The more you practice layering, the better you’ll get at doing it, which will in turn improve your look and style.
+The more you practice layering, the better you’ll get at doing it, which will, in turn, improve your look and style.
 Plus, you’ll be thoughtfully prepared for changing temperatures, whether it’s a burst of sunshine or an overly warm and crowded bar.

 To Tuck Or Not To Tuck